anton-smirnov-robert/weaver/content/concept/mechanistic organization.md

 #### Details:

 Call an organization a system with a *telos*.
-I posit that a mechanistic organization (MO) is a [mechanistic system (detailed)](concept/mechanistic%20system%20(detailed).md) with two additional features:
+I posit that a mechanistic organization (MO) is a [mechanistic system](concept/mechanistic%20system.md) with two additional features:

 #### T5: The system has a *telos*.
 The *telos* can be given by one or several subjects that belong to the system[^1].